Binstack: Making a maximal multi-dimensional decision

 Indeed, you needn’t bother.
 That saves time.

 However, remember that an important aspect of decision-making is explaining your decision.
-Often, explaining “why not Q” is just as important as explaining “why P.” Other people will want to know you seriously considered other options.
+Often, explaining “why not Q” is just as important as explaining “why P.” Other people will want to know that you seriously considered other options.

 Binstack can feel reductive—over-simplified, ignoring the reality of a complex world, therefore resulting in an incorrect conclusion.
 It is true that for complex problems like foreign policy, national economics, and climate change, a reductive approach is invalid.